jlchereau/support.kidoju.com/en/pages/faqs.md

 ### What is free?

 We strongly believe that knowledge should be free but we also need to fund our costs.
-Therefore sharing your contributions publicly on the Kidoju platform is free and you only pay for data you want to keep private.
+Therefore sharing your contributions publicly on the Kidoju platform is free.
+Our plan is to bill only for the information you want to keep private.

 ### How does Kidoju compare with Coursera, EdX, Khan Academy, Lynda and other Massive Online Open Course (MOOC) platforms?